 - Pretend they are contacting you for reasons other than debt collection.

-If you think you are being harassed, contact the NC Attorney General’s Office for help.
+If you think you’re being harassed, contact the NC Attorney General’s Office for help.

 Break the engagement sooner rather than later

-Now that you’ve agreed upon a repayment plan, don’t just add another bill to your life.
-Take steps to reduce your spending and boost your savings to pay back the debt faster.
+If you’ve agreed upon a repayment plan, don’t just add another bill to your life.
+Take steps to reduce your spending and boost your savings to repay the debt faster.
 After all, you want to get out of this relationship as soon as possible.

 To reduce your debt quickly, look for ways to pay more than the minimum monthly amount required.
-You might be able to boost your account balance and lower your debt by selling unwanted items at a weekend flea market, at a consignment store or online using free ads.
-Take your savings and add it to the next month’s payment.
+You might be able to lower your debt by selling unwanted items at a weekend flea market, at a consignment store or online using free ads.
+Add your earnings to the next month’s payment.
+This way you’re also likely to pay less interest overall.

 Build a healthier relationship with money

 Getting hit with a forgotten debt can throw a wrench into your budget.
-When that happens, step back and reevaluate your financial relationship status; it may be time to end things with your pursuer.
+When that happens, step back and re-evaluate your financial relationship status.
+If you’re feeling overwhelmed by debt, contact the Credit Union.
+As a member, you can receive no-cost Financial Counseling to help you create a budget and identify cash flow to help pay down your debt faster.

 The advice provided is for informational purposes only.
 Contact a financial advisor for additional guidance.